Sun, Jan 30|

 Cancellations made 7 days or more in advance of the event date will receive a 100% refund.
-Cancellations made after Sunday, October 3rd will receive a tuition credit which may be used towards any future Compassionate Listening course or workshop.
+Cancellations made within 7 days of the event date will receive a tuition credit which may be used towards any future Compassionate Listening course or workshop.

 Please note that due to the container of trust which participants begin to build with one another early in the course, as well as the cumulative nature of the curriculum, we request that participants make every effort to attend the first session.
 Should unforeseen circumstances prevent this, your registration will be canceled and your funds may be applied as credit toward a future course.
 Please contact us before the course begins in order to receive a credit.

 Kathleen Coyne is a certified Compassionate Listening facilitator and community development practitioner with a lifetime of commitment to inclusive, equitable community.
 Throughout her career as a community development researcher, facilitator, and educator, Kathleen has been inspired by the incredible healing potential generated when people get to know their neighbours and their world in a deep and openhearted way and commit to learning from and with each other.
 In offering Compassionate Listening courses, Kathleen’s focus is on supporting individuals, families, and communities to connect and grow in ways that are respectful of each other, our shared history, and the land we have been invited to steward.
 It is her heartfelt belief that when people really listen to each other, they begin to open to the healing our planet needs.
 Learn more about Kathleen’s experience here.